hisham-pk-git/Flask-Project/README.md

          Hisham Panamthodi Kajahussain, hisham.pk@csu.fullerton.edu

 ## Installation and setup:
-Instal the packages listed in requirements.txt file in the terminal using , To install packages one by one:
+Instal the packages listed in requirements.txt file in the terminal using
-> pip install "package_name"
-To install together:
 > pip install -r /path/to/requirements.txt

 ## Database Configuration: